codebam/hangman/README.md

 This is somewhat abandoned.
-But ocationally Ill work on it if Im not doing other things.
+But occasionally I'll work on it if I'm not doing other things.